 Take photos of the bad conditions and keep them in a safe place.

-If your landlord does not make the necessary repairs, notify your landlord in writing that you intend to move because of the bad conditions and the landlords failure to make repairs.
+If your landlord does not make the necessary repairs, notify your landlord in writing that you intend to move because of the bad conditions and the landlord’s failure to make repairs.
 Again, you can send the notice by email, text, or by letter sent by regular mail and certified mail.
 Be sure to write the date and your landlord’s name and full address in the upper left-hand corner of the letter.
 Keep all emails and texts, as well as photocopies of all letters you send.
 If you can’t make a photocopy take a photo with your cell phone

 When you move out, do the following: